Finding Balance Between Fun, Joy, and Seriousness

 3. Handling the “No Upcoming Events” Situation

-One of the trickier aspects was figuring out how to manage the “Termine” (Events) section when no performances were scheduled.
+One of the tricky aspects was figuring out how to manage the “Termine” (Events) section when no performances were scheduled.
 I didn’t want visitors to feel disengaged or disappointed if there were no upcoming events listed.

 my design of termine section without any upcoming events with a message and social media links